What you’ll see

 Summary cards

-Four headline numbers across the top:- Active this period — Number of employees who used any Windmill feature or logged in during the selected date range, with the adoption rate underneath (active / scoped).
+Four headline numbers across the top:- Active this period — Number of users who used any Windmill feature or logged in during the selected date range, with the adoption rate underneath (active / scoped).

 - Pulse survey responses — Total Pulse responses submitted during the period.

 - Multi-feature engagement — Percentage of active users who used 2 or more features during the period.
-This is the best signal that Windmill has gone from a single use case to a habit.

 “Active” includes both Windmill Dashboard logins and user-sent messages to Windy in Slack.
 An employee who only ever chats with Windy in Slack still counts as active — Windmill doesn’t require people to open the web app.

 An area chart showing weekly active users (WAU) across the selected date range.
-Click any week on the chart to open a side panel listing every employee who was active that week.Feature Adoption
+Click any week on the chart to open a side panel listing every employee who was active that week.Feature adoption

 A breakdown of adoption for each of Windmill’s tracked features:- Windy — Chatted with Windy in Slack or in-platform, including chats they started and Windy-initiated chats they replied to